xcat2/xcat-core/docs/source/advanced/hamn/setup_ha_mgmt_node_with_drbd_pacemaker_corosync.rst

 Failover
 ========

 There are two kinds of failover, planned failover and unplanned failover.
-The planned failover can be useful for updating the management nodes or any scheduled maintainance activities; the unplanned failover covers the unexpected hardware or software failures.
+The planned failover can be useful for updating the management nodes or any scheduled maintenance activities; the unplanned failover covers the unexpected hardware or software failures.

 In a planned failover, you can do necessary cleanup work on the previous primary management node before failover to the previous standby management node.
 In a unplanned failover, the previous management node probably is not functioning at all, you can simply shutdown the system.